lexfrl/react-layer-stack/README.md

 `initialArgs` - initial arguments for a Layer

+`mountPointId` (optional) - the mount point to mount to

 `use: array` - array with context (closure) variables.
 Useful if you want to re-render the Layer if parent variables (closure) are changed

 `children: callback({ isActive, show: callback(args), showOnlyMe, hide, hideAll }, ...args): ReactElement` - will be rendered into

 #### `<LayerToggle />`

+`LayerToggle` is a helper to have access for show/hide callbacks and the current state of the layer.
+There could be multiple `LayerToggle`s for the same `Layer`.

 `id: string` - a Layer identificator which LayerToggle corresponds to